 The amounts of required margin, whether deposited or to be deposited, are conveyed to full trading participants, settlement participants and clearing members through the risk and collateral management systems.
-Trading participants must be informed of those amounts by their respective full trading participants.
+Trading participants and foreign participants must be informed of those amounts by their respective full trading participants.